Adesoyin/DEC-Launchpad_Linux/README.md

 **Monitoring script Scheduling**

-The monitor.sh script was automated to run by scheduling it to a cron job to run after each daily job processing at exactly 12:05 AM.
-Crontab -e was run again and the schedule was added as below;
+The monitor.sh script was automated by scheduling it as a cron job to run after each daily job processing, at exactly 12:05 AM.
+The crontab -e command was used again to edit the cron table, and the schedule was added as shown below:

     #preprocess.sh script to run daily at 12:00 AM